tobek/laminae/00-v-facets.md

 In a hierarchical system there is a clear and rigid relationship between every member in the system, and every member understands their position.
 Well-established hierarchies tend to be extremely effective at accomplishing goals, but they require that either participants accept the rules of the system, or that those less favored by the system are unable to change their lot: hierarchies by definition contain inequalities, and often maintain these via coercion.

 Many find great comfort and purpose in the clarity of hierarchy.
 Devotees point out the universality of hierarchies from family trees to chains of predation among animals, and find essential hierarchy in arrangements of knowledge, language, history, music, and the body.
-Hierarchy should not be confused with a lack of creativity; rather hierarchy determines the channels through which ideas flow, and, while there may be more experimentation in REF[Autonomy], the constraints of a systems can produce targeted and efficient creativity.
+Hierarchy should not be confused with a lack of creativity; rather hierarchy determines the channels through which ideas flow, and, while there may be more experimentation in REF[Autonomy], the constraints of a system can produce targeted and efficient creativity.

 Cohesion and pride result from successful hierarchies, but these are often maintained by the threat of guilt and punishment, and a strict sense of order can result in a visceral disgust at real or perceived transgressions of that order.